Workout

 Meal plan

-So, make sure your diet includes high-quality proteins that can be provided by foods like eggs, lean meat, fish, and shrimp, but also Greek yogurt, beans, peanuts, chickpeas, tofu, whole milk, and cottage cheese, and soybeans.
+So, it’s important to ensure your diet includes high-quality proteins.
+Foods like eggs, lean meat, fish, shrimp, Greek yogurt, beans, peanuts, chickpeas, tofu, whole milk, cottage cheese, and soybeans are all excellent sources of protein.

 Pros